asimmagar20/asimmagar20/README.md

 ---

-## 💡 What I Build
+## 💡 What I Do

-- Portfolio and personal branding websites
+- Design and develop portfolio and personal branding websites with a focus on clarity and responsiveness
-- Django based web applications
+- Build Django‑based web applications with structured models, views, templates and basic authentication
-- React.js user interfaces and single‑page apps
+- Develop React.js user interfaces and single‑page applications consuming REST APIs
-- REST API powered projects using Node.js and Supabase
+- Implement REST API backed solutions using Node.js and Supabase for data storage and authentication
-- WordPress powered websites and blogs
+- Create and customize WordPress websites for content‑driven and educational platforms
-- Frontend layouts with attention to responsiveness and usability
+- Convert ideas and UI concepts into clean, maintainable frontend layouts

 ---

 ## 💼 Experience & Education

-- **Junior Digital Technology & Software Developer**
+### Junior Digital Technology & Software Developer – EasyMy Learning Pvt.
+Ltd.

-  Worked on web projects using Python, Django and related tools, following team workflows and version control.
+- Contributed to web development tasks using Python, Django and WordPress
+- Assisted in building and maintaining production websites and internal tools
+- Worked with version control, collaboration workflows and deployment‑ready code

-- **Science Stream Student (Class 11–12)**
+### Science Stream Student (Class 11–12)

+- Academic focus on science with a strong self‑driven interest in programming
-  Strong interest in programming, web technologies and software engineering fundamentals.
+- Regular practice in web development, problem‑solving and technical learning

 ---